S1ngS1ng/HammerSpoon/README.md

 	* `Alt-Command-Shift + Right`	Move Left edge to the Right
 	* `Alt-Command-Shift + Up`		Move Top edge Up
 	* `Alt-Command-Shift + Down`	Move Top edge Down
+* Windows-like window cycle (Just like winKey + left/right on Windows OS)
+    * `Ctrl-Alt-Command + u`    Move window to the "relative" left and resize to half of the screen
+    * `Ctrl-Alt-Command + i`    Move window to the "relative" right and resize to half of the screen

 ## VOX
 * `Alt-Command-Shift + J` Toggle Play and Pause